prof-rossetti/internet-technologies/notes/css/notes.md

 You can see Bootstrap provides an easy way to use buttons that look nice, use engaging colors,  and respond to to hover-states, etc.

 [8:39]
-Before we use Twitter Bootstrap to make a fun button, let's start by seeing what a `button` element looks like without the use of Twitter Boostrap.
+Before we use Twitter Bootstrap to make a fun button, let's start by seeing what a `button` element looks like without the use of Twitter Bootstrap.

 [8:39]
 Drop the following elements into your webpage and see what they look like: